-TMS is an innovative therapeutic option for patients with treatment-resistant depression.
+TMS is an innovative therapeutic option for patients with treatment-resistant depression and/or Obsessive-Compulsive Disorder (OCD).
 Treatment-resistant depression occurs when you’ve tried at least three types of medication without getting relief from your symptoms.
 You might also experience intolerable side effects that negate the benefits of your medicine.
+TMS for OCD can be used along with other therapies.

 TMS is a pharmaceutical-free option that uses a magnetic pulse, similar to the magnetic field created in an MRI, to stimulate neurotransmitter activity in your brain.
 The team at Live Well Psychiatry offers a 20-minute TMS treatment or an express treatment that takes 3-12 minutes.